 - All alarm systems, new or replacement, shall transmit alarm, supervisory and trouble signals descriptively to the approved central station, remote supervisory station or proprietary supervising station as defined in NFPA 72, with the correct device designation and location of addressable device identification.
 Alarms shall not be permitted to be transmitted as a General Alarm or Zone condition.

-- Alarm system shall comply with approved plans.
+- The fire alarm system shall comply with approved plans.